 Whether you are a mobile nail technician or work at home, you may be required to take out some form of public liability insurance to cover loss or damage.
 Again you will be able to claim this cost as an allowable expense.

-If you opt to rent a chair as part of a larger salon or nail bar, then again the cost of doing so is an allowable expense and will reduce your taxable income.
+If you opt to rent a table as part of a larger salon or nail bar, then again the cost of doing so is an allowable expense and will reduce your taxable income.

 Use of Home

 If you choose to set up a beauty room at home then there are rules that will allow you to claim an amount for the running costs of doing so from your home as a portion of your household bills such as gas, water, electricity or rent.
 Make sure you have an idea of your household running costs to discuss with your accountant at tax return time as they will help you work out how much you can claim against your taxable income.

 You may opt to take courses to improve your skills or learn about new nail treatments available.
 These will probably be tax allowable so keep your receipts ready for when you need to submit your tax return.
 If you need to travel to your course or stay overnight as part of the training these costs are also tax deductible, as well as the cost of a basic meal for lunch/dinner.
 Take the time to collate your receipts or note down mileage so you can discuss your claim against your taxable income with your accountant.

 Any marketing you do (online or offline), paid ads or anyone you pay to help you with your marketing is also fully allowable so make sure you download or ask your marketing assistant to send you an invoice before you pay them.

 Keeping accurate business records will help to avoid missing any entitlements or tax relief that you may be eligible for.
 If you buy an accounting spreadsheet then the cost is fully tax allowable.
 Then, if you choose to use an accountant to complete your self assessment tax return, again their fees will be an allowable expense.
 It is worth noting that keeping your business records in good order will help keep your accounting fees at a minimum.